jones58/brutalist-map/README.md

 ## TODO:

-- Edit geojson dataset, "designed by: " "completed: ", " - finish doing this and upload.
+- Edit geojson dataset

+  - Add "completed: " for each
   - Add Alton Estate to geojson.
   - Maybe add more info url to json and add to popup with js.
+  - Finish and upload geojson file

 - Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
 - Edit media queries for tablet